shapeoko/Docs/content/electronics.md

 Attaching tape to the motor shafts makes it easier to see the rotation.

 Load up a Communication / Control program and use its jog functionality to test each Axis.
+For the Universal GcodeSender, this would typically involve opening the connection on the correct COM port, switching to the "Machine Control" tab, then using the buttons to move the X, Y, and Z axes.

 ###Go For a Spin###